 The Origin of Thanksgiving

 Thanksgiving is a holiday steeped in tradition and celebrated for centuries.
 It has long been associated with gathering around a table with family and friends to share a delicious meal.
 But do you know the origins of this beloved holiday?
 Thanksgiving's origins date back hundreds of years and are rooted in the early days of the European colonization of America.
-Let's take a closer look at the origin of Thanksgiving and explore the first feast that marks its beginning.
+Let's take a closer look at the origin of Thanksgiving and explore the first feast that marks its beginning, a true history that combines harvest celebration and gratitude.

 The first winter the colonists faced in Plymouth was brutal.
 During this time, only half of the 60 crew of the Mayflower survived.
 When spring emerged, the colonists met with a new friend from the Wampanoag tribe who imparted farming skills.
 Following their first successful harvest, the colonists held a harvest celebration in November 1621 to mark the event.
 Over three days, the colonists and the Wampanoag feasted on venison, corn, and wildfowl.
 Notably, honey pumpkin pie, cranberry relish, and Thanksgiving pecan pie were not yet part of the feast.
 These popular dishes were still yet to be invented due to the lack of sugar during that time.
 This made me question if colonists raised bees; as it turns out, they did.